emirpasic/eatapp/README.md

 - Better normalization of cuisines and opening hours for restaurants.
 We simply used a string column, but this should be normalized into other tables to allow better search functionality across restaurants based on a specific cuisine or availability slots.
 - Much room for improvement on the input validations, e.g. validate emails and other input params (omitted due to time constraints, some model validations test only presence)
+- Restaurants and reservation search, not part of requirements, but is probably needed in future to support the clients with reservation search

 ## Environment